BLavery/psuite-upython/pblynk.md

 		# NOTE: "value" is a LIST, so you need to unpack eg value[0] etc
 		# access the necessary virtual output and write the value
 		return

+Then you assign your gpio or virtual pins like this:

 	b.add_digital_hw_pin(pin=pin_number, read=digital_read_callback, inital_state=None)
 	b.add_digital_hw_pin(pin=pin_number, write=digital_write_callback, inital_state=None)
 	b.add_virtual_pin(vpin_number, read=virtual_read_callback, inital_state=None)
 	b.add_virtual_pin(vpin_number, write=virtual_write_callback, inital_state=None)
 		# in this context, write means "APP writes to HW" and read is "APP polls HW expecting HW reply"

-initial_state is an optional payload of one value.
+-  initial_state is an optional payload of one value.
-That one value may possibly be a LIST of values if you want to pass several
+-  That one initial-state value may possibly be one LIST of values if you want to really pass several.
-gpio  pins are actual GPIO pin numbers
+-  Gpio pins are actual GPIO hardware numbers.
-virtual pins are 0 - 40
+-  Virtual pins are 0 - 40.
+-  There is no support for analog pins.
+Use a virtual pin as needed.

 ## User Task: the "Ticker":